mjbradvica/Today-I-Learned/README.md

 The whell event uses a deltaY property for up or down
 You can use the whell event + viewHeight to have controlled scrolling

 html { scroll-behavior: smooth; } - Some css to controll scrolling behavior
+Font families are applied to the body tag, not the html tag

 # 3/9/10